IMGW-PIB/py4envi/py4envi/openapi_client/README.md

 import time
 import openapi_client
 from pprint import pprint
-from openapi_client.api import auth_api
+from ..api import auth_api
-from openapi_client.model.login_request import LoginRequest from openapi_client.model.token_response import TokenResponse
+from ..model.login_request import LoginRequest from ..model.token_response import TokenResponse
 # Defining the host is optional and defaults to https://dane.sat4envi.imgw.pl
 # See configuration.py for a list of all supported configuration parameters.
 configuration = openapi_client.Configuration(